 of the district immediately upon request or if the law enforcement agency knows that a school district employee or any individual contractually employed by a school district has committed or is alleged to have committed a criminal sexual offense, the superintendent of schools

 of the district shall be immediately provided a copy of the criminal history record information.
-The superintendent shall be restricted from specifically
+The copy of the criminal history record information to be provided under this Section shall exclude the identity of the child victim.
+The superintendent shall be restricted from

 For the purposes of this Act, "criminal history record information" means:

 (i) chronologically maintained arrest information,

 (ii) the name of a person in the custody of a law

 enforcement agency and the charges for which that person is being held;

 (v) records in which the requesting party is the

 individual identified, except as provided under part (vii) of paragraph (c) of subsection (1) of Section 7 of the Freedom of Information Act.